What happens when you are selling and looking to purchase a home simultaneously? The answer: is a little more complicated than you think.

-Summary: If you’re thinking of buying a home in Oregon in 2020, you’ll want to choose the right mortgage type for you, as well as the appropriate down payment amount for a typical home in the state.
-In this article, we’ll explore what’s considered a ‘typical’ down payment amount for a home in Oregon.
+If you’re thinking of buying a home in Oregon in 2021, you’ll want to choose the right mortgage type for you, as well as the appropriate down payment amount for a typical home in the state.

-Home prices in Portland, Oregon have cooled considerably over the last year or so, and they’re still somewhat plateaued.
-That said, prices for homes in the city are still higher than the average in the state, which means the down payment amount you need to put forth is still hefty.
+Home prices in Portland, Oregon have increased considerably over the last year or so, and they’re still on their way up.
+Prices for homes in the city are still higher than the average in the state, which means the down payment amount you need to put forth is still hefty.

 So where are we now?
-What’s the average or typical down payment for a home buyer in Portland, Oregon as of fall 2019?
+What’s the average or typical down payment for a home buyer in Portland, Oregon as of early 2021?
 Here’s an updated look.

 Minimum Down Payment in Portland, OR